-Lower Risk: Might include people who can follow PPE protocols, can socially distance, are fully mobile, do not have behavioural challenges.
+Lower Risk: Might include people who can follow PPE protocols, can socially distance, are fully mobile, do not have behavioural challenges, are fully vaccinated.

-Higher Risk: Might include people who will not tolerate a mask, have difficulty/cannot socially distance, have mobility or behavioural challenges that may require physical intervention from staff.
+Higher Risk: Might include people who will not tolerate a mask, have difficulty/cannot socially distance, have mobility or behavioural challenges that may require physical intervention from staff, are unvaccinated and unwilling or unable to vaccinate.